cylinbao/BlurAndSharpen/README.md

 Note: Task 1.1 plus task 1.2 will be responsible for the total points in the complteness part (40% in total.
 Please check the grading policy)
 #### 1.1 Modify the given blur-and-sharp program to gain better performance(bns.c) (25%)
 * Try to understand what is image bluring and sharpening, what is 2D-convolution and what does the reference code do first.
-* Use what you have learned in the course and modify the program
+* Use what you have learned in the course and modify the program.
 * Calculate the total cache accessing time for L1 $I and $D (instruction-cache & data-cache) by following formula.
 (For the hit_time, please refer to the file "CacheAccessTime.pdf" to get the right value for your cache setting.
 For the penalty, we assume the backside of L1 is connected to a DRAM and it takes 100ns to access that DRAM) Put the results in your report.

 		total_cache_access_time = access_count * (hit_time + miss_rate * miss_penalty)